 We do not offer online degrees at this time.
 All degree programs include a rich mixture of in-person, online, and hybrid classes with an emphasis on face to face learning.

 Class Attendance

-Regular attendance at all classes is expected.
-Each instructor is required to keep an accurate record of class attendance, including late arrivals.
+Regular attendance in all classes is expected.
+Each instructor must keep an accurate class attendance record, including late arrivals.
 The class attendance policy is as follows: